-NAVER's carbon emissions rose by around 37.8% at the end of 2019 compared to the end of 2017.
+NAVER's carbon emissions rose by around 39.99% at the end of 2020 compared to the end of 2017.
 This is mainly attributable to continued increase in energy consumption used by our data center although the amount of energy used by the Green Factory office building has been indicating a downward trend for three consecutive years since 2017.
-The carbon credit price in South Korea rose by at least three-fold from around KRW 7,800 per ton on January 2, 2017 to approximately KRW 24,000 at the end of October 2020, reflecting that the financial burden caused by increased emissions.
-Moreover, the third plan period of the emissions trading system will be adopted in 2021, and accordingly the scope of NAVER's business sites, included in the GHG emissions management scheme, will be expanded.
+The carbon credit price in South Korea rose by some three-fold from around KRW 7,800 per ton on January 2, 2017 to approximately KRW 23,000 at the end of December 2020, reflecting that the financial burden caused by increased emissions.
+Moreover, the third plan period of the emissions trading system will be adopted in 2021 and the completion of the construction of our second data center in Sejong City, and accordingly the scope of NAVER's business sites, included in the GHG emissions management scheme, will be expanded.
 We therefore decided to establish a mid- to long-term goal to reduce carbon emissions throughout our business and to manage relevant financial impact.